idsec-solutions/signservice-integration-rest/docs/sample-flow.md

   }
 ```

-1. When the client is using the Signature Service Integration Service it is responsible of keeping the state of the current operation, since the service itself is completely stateless.
-The `state` property should not be analalyzed or processed.
-It should only be saved in the client state so that it can be supplied in the `process` call.
+1. When the client is using the Signature Service Integration Service it is responsible of keeping a handle to the state of the current operation.
+The `state` property should be saved in the client state so that it can be supplied in the `process` call.

 2. The `signRequest` holds the Base64-encoded `SignRequest` that is to be posted to the signature service in the `EidSignRequest` form parameter.